 IMPORTANT NOTE: All BSHS students must have four semester hours of Microbiology, which may have to be taken in the summer.

-Prior to acceptace into the PA Program, a student must have completed 97 semester hours of of college credit including 12 hours of upper division courses and 3 writing (WR) courses.
+Prior to acceptace into the PA Program, a student must have completed 101 semester hours of college credit including 12 hours of upper division courses and 3 writing (WR) courses.
 Students must also have accumulated 480 hours of direct patient care.

 The BSHS curriculum meets the minimum standards for admission to the PA Program.
 The candidate's academic preparation will by strengthened by additional studies selected from the follow electives, among others:

 |BIOL 296||Research Methods I||1||BIOL 306||Histology||3|

 |BIOL 386||Research Methods II||1||CHEM 446||Biochemistry II||3|

 |BIOL 321||Genetics||3||BUAD 138||Dynamics of Business||3|

 This sample guide is intended only to show you how a program might be arranged.
 Course schedules may change, and it is possible that your courses will not be taken exactly in the order shown.
 Your academic advisor will help you design a program around your educational needs and goals.